nicole-caldwell/nicole-caldwell.github.io/2020-09-13-the-dating-approach-to-software-design.md

 I'm going to make some weird matches.
 They are just dates though.
 I'm not force-marrying them.

-One of them might get married and that would be great.
+One of them might get married and live long happy lives together and that would be great.
 Most people just need a kick in the right direction.

 That's why I got into this industry.
 That's why I'm here.
 Now go bring THE NICOLE to work on Monday.